FullByte/FullByte.github.io/docs/make/games/einhorn.md

 **Setup the game**

-- Put 25 stones per participating player in a bowl; also refereed to as "central stash"
+- Put 25 stones per participating player in a bowl; also referred to as "central stash"
 - Place the dice tray centrally.
 - Place the game counter dice (D10) in the center and set it to 1.
 - Place the unicorn figure centrally between dice tray and central stash.
-- Each player receives 3x six sided dice (D6), a card with the roll result overview and 6 stones from the central stash.
+- Each player receives 3x six-sided dice (D6), a card with the roll result overview and 6 stones from the central stash.

 **Agree on the win condition**